tlevine/www.thomaslevine.com/content/!/table-words/index.md

 sound very fancy, but they're not; when a data scientist says "variable" or "feature", he's just using a fancy word for "column".

+#### Another meaning of "variable"
+This meaning of the word "variable" can be confusing if you were taught a different meaning of "variable" in school.
+If you are used to this meaning, you'll think that *x* in the following equation is a variable.

+$$12 = x + 7$$

+I usually think of these as different meanings of the word "variable", so I suggest that you ignore the next paragraph if it starts to confuse you.

+t turns out that these two senses of "variable" are quite related

 ## Lists
 Earlier, I said that a column is a special list of values.
 We could also say